How to choose the number of cores

 Warning

-Asking for too few can lead to underused nodes or longer run time
+Asking for too few cores can lead to underused nodes or longer run time

-Asking for too too many can mean wasted CPU resources
+Asking for too many cores can mean wasted CPU resources

 Asking for too much can mean a lot longer queuing